 Motivating SSIS lookups

-Denormalization is the most important step to create a Data warehouse.
-Fundamentally, we do so to populate surrogate key of a dimension in a fact table.
+Denormalization is the stepping stone of data warehouse creation; usually performed to extract the surrogate key of a dimension to a fact table.
 However, we can perform denormalization in two ways viz.
 SQL joins or a lookup component in an ETL tool.
 In Microsoft SSIS, we have a Data Flow Task, which contains the Lookup component.

 The three modes of SSIS Lookups

-SSIS lookup component can be used in 3 modes viz. full cache, partial cache and no-cache.
+We can use the SSIS lookup component in 3 modes viz. full cache, partial cache and no-cache.
 Read this article to know more: SSIS Look Up Component.
-In the article, we have an important point to note about SSIS lookups i.e. in full cache mode the string comparison is case-sensitive, which is generally not true in case of SQL joins(depends on collation).
+In the article, we have an important point to note about SSIS lookups i.e. in full cache mode the string comparison is case-sensitive, which is not true in the case of SQL joins(depends on collation).

 Usually, SQL joins perform the case-insensitive comparison.
 Let’s take an example.

 The Illustration contains a dimension table DimGeo with columns named GeoId and Geography.
-Furthermore, we have a staging table stgFactSales having a column called Geography.
-After denormalization using joins we get FactSales.
-Note that DimGeo contains India in camel case whereas stgFactSales holds it in upper case.
-After denormalization, we get the GeoKey as ‘1’ for India.
+We have a staging table stgFactSales having a column called Geography.
+After denormalization using joins, we get FactSales.
+Note that DimGeo contains India in camel case whereas stgFactSales holds it in uppercase.
+Nonetheless, denormalization produces the GeoKey value as ‘1’ for India.

 Now let’s go to another illustration with Lookups.

-After a lookup on Geography between DimGeo and stgFactSales, we get the following results.
+The lookup between Geography between DimGeo and stgFactSales produces the following output: